botre/anki-decks/src/typescript.md

 ## readonly

-Allows you to make a property immutable.
+Lets you make a property immutable.

 ```typescript
 interface Person {